junchen-liu/junchen-liu.github.io/_pages/about.md

 Adaptive checkpointing in Apache Flink (In progess)
 ------
 Design, implement, and evaluate an adaptive checkpointing mechanism that will automatically adjust the checkpoint interval based on:
-   (i) system metrics
+1. system metrics
-   (ii) user-defined constraints
+2. user-defined constraints

 Online Education Web App(In progess)
 ------